 You can use this in conjunction with my Auth class for a quick way to check on the current user and its role(s) anywhere in your application:

-See the inline class documentation or its test cases for details.
+See the inline class documentation or the test cases for details.

 Upcoming